 Self-esteem in children begins to develop very early, and the parent plays a critical role in building it (2).
-As parents are the most influential people in a child’s life, what they say or do and how they make the child feel impacts the child’s thinking process.
-Here are a few ways in which you can help your child develop healthy self-esteem.
+As parents are the most influential people in a young child’s life, what they say or do and how they make the child feel impacts their child’s development.
+Here are a few ways in which you can help your child develop a healthy sense of self.

-- Children who feel loved and accepted, love themselves and are comfortable in their skin.
-When you speak kind words, hug or kiss them, your children will feel loved and good about themselves.
-Sometimes, a simple smile can be enough to let the child know you love her.
+- When children feel loved and accepted unconditionally, it helps them to develop a positive sense of self.
+When you speak kind words, our children will feel loved and good about themselves.
+A hug, kiss, or even a simple smile can be enough to let your child know you love them.

 - Focus on the child’s strengths and not on their flaws.
-Encourage them to use their talents without feeling embarrassed.
-At the same time, help them identify their weaknesses and find ways to work on them.
+Encourage them to use their talents.
+At the same time, help them identify things that are challenging for them and find ways to work on them.

 - When you solve a problem, big or small, you experience a feeling of accomplishment.
-So the next time your child has a problem, don’t solve it for them.
-Teach them to solve it themselves.
+So the next time your child has a problem, give them space to try to solve it themselves.
 Doing so will boost their confidence and self-esteem.

-- For instance, if the child wants to learn martial arts, encourage her.
-But tell her that it needs practice and discipline, which means waking up early, strength training, and long hours of practice.
+- Talk to your children about the importance of a healthy lifestyle and taking care of themselves.
+If your children show an interest in an activity, sport, or learning a new skill, if the activity is within reason and accessible, encourage them to try and experience it.
+For instance, if the child wants to learn martial arts, encourage them.
+But tell them that it needs practice and discipline, which might means waking up early, strength training, and hours of long hours of practice.

 [ Read: Tips To Improve Parenting Skills ]